Papers and Presentations

 This presentation by John Willett was presented at BVE 2017 and also at the European AES Convention in Berlin and PLASA London the same year.
 It is the latest version of a presentation on Microphone Basics that was also presented at the AES in Paris in 2016.
 It discusses microphone types, polar-patterns, proximity effect, microphone distance and room acoustics.
-An extended presentation will be done for the Institute of Sound and Communications Engineers in 2017.
-This is the latest, udated, version.
+An extended presentation is being prepared for the Institute of Sound and Communications Engineers.
+This is the latest, updated, version.

 The pdf of the annotated handouts of the PowerPoint presentation is HERE

 Improving the Low Frequency Directivity of Line-Array Microphones

 This paper was presented by John WIllett and Microtech Gefell’s Udo Wagner at the Institute of Acoustics Recorded Sound conference in Manchester in 2013.
 It details the new KEM 975 line-array microphone and the Delta capsule that increases the directivity at low frequencies.
 There is also a PowerPoint page that includes embedded audio to illustrate the effects of the Delta Capsule.

 The pdf of the IoA paper is HERE

 The PowerPoint slide with illustrative sound files can be downloaded HERE

 Digital Microphones – AES42 and all that